rgj40q/laughing-succotash/doc.md

 ## §2.7

-ADVERB TYPE A is derived from verb with meaning 'in a way/manner of \[verb\]ing, \[verb\]ingly'.
+ADVERB is derived from verb with meaning 'in a way/manner of \[verb\]ing, \[verb\]ingly'.
 It modifies verbs only.
 It has pretty free position in a sentence.
 Impersonal adverbs are forbidden.
 The ending is -n.
 * *me __dormen__ promenet* 'I wander sleepily.'
 * *ille perdiva un die __cercin__ le pome* 'He lost a day in searches for the apple.'
 * *__inin__ francie elle vivet* 'She lives in France.'

 ## §2.8

-Like adverb type A, ADVERB TYPE B is derived from verb with meaning 'in a way/manner of \[verb\]ing, \[verb\]ingly'.
-Unlike adverb type A, it modifies infinitives, gerunds, nouns, adverbs, and appositives, and its position is strictly after the main word.
-There are two additional flavours of it: subadverb type B, and subsubadverb type B, which are used on lower levels of sentence.
-Levels are discussed in §3 "Syntax".
+Like adverb, PARTICIPLE is derived from verb with meaning 'in a way/manner of \[verb\]ing, \[verb\]ingly'.
+Unlike adverb, it modifies infinitives, gerunds, nouns, adverbs, participles, and appositives, and its position is strictly after the main word.
+The type to be used (I, II, or III) depends on the level of the phrase in the sentence.
+Levels are discussed in §3 Syntax.
 The endings are:
-* *-m*, adverb type B
+* *-m*, participle
     * *un homine __verem__ odoret comin roses* 'A true man smells like roses.'
     * *le vivenda __inim__ francie laborioset* 'The life in France is hard-working.'
-* *-f*, subadverb type B
+* *-f*, participle II
     * *le homine essit bone multem __assef__* 'The man is so very good.'
     * *elle volit tentir le vivenda __inif__ francie* 'She wants to try the life in France.'
-* *-p*, subsubadverb type B
+* *-p*, participle III
     * *le homine essit bone rarem multef __assatisep__* 'The man is pretty much exceptionally good.'

 ## §2.9

 APPOSITIVE is a secondary noun, which describes the same thing as a main noun.
 It is derived from verb with meaning 'while being the one that \[verb\]s'.
 It is often translated as adjective in English.
-There are two additional flavours of it: subappositive and subsubappositive, which are used on lower levels of sentence.
+The type to be used (I, II, or III) depends on the level of the phrase in the sentence.
 * *-l*, appositive
     * *me incontrit un homine __bonel__* 'I meet a good man.'
     * *me incontrit un homine __exil__ francie* 'I meet a man from France.'
-* *-h*, subappositive
+* *-h*, appositive II
     * *me volit incontrir un homine __boneh__* 'I'd like to meet a good man.'
     * *me volit incontrir un homine __exih__ francie* 'I'd like to meet a man from France.'
-* *-c*, subsubappositive
+* *-c*, appositive III
     * *me volit incontrir un amici dih un homine __bonec__* 'I'd like to meet a friend of a good man.'

 ## §2.10